ginnox/CanalNetworkDocs/DesignCriteria/CreatingAndManagingDesignCriteria.md

 5. Edit the parameters to your requirement and ckick on `Apply `to save changes to the workspace.

    ![](Images/Image%20006.png)

+   In recent release new variable sets are included to allow flexibility in the design of complex cut and fill shapes.
+See the section About Design Criteria for details.

 6. Repeat the same for each generation of canal route.